Last updated on 2026-03-12

 Graduates of the Welding Techniques program can pursue various career opportunities in Canada, including:

-With the growing demand for skilled tradespeople in Canada, graduates can expect steady employment opportunities in various sectors, including manufacturing, automotive, construction, and more.
+With the growing demand for skilled tradespeople, graduates can expect steady employment opportunities in sectors such as manufacturing, automotive, construction, and more.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.